Australia's Telstra reveals data breach two weeks after attack on Optus

 "Optus senior management are kidding themselves if they want a medal for the way that they have been communicating," Government Services Minister Bill Shorten told reporters on Tuesday.

-An Optus spokesman declined to comment on Mr Shorten's remarks, but said the company was working as quickly as possible to provide accurate updates to impacted customers.
-REUTERS
+An Optus spokesman declined to comment on Mr Shorten's remarks, but said the company was working as quickly as possible to provide accurate updates to affected customers.